Get your hardware for Arduino Underwater ROV

 Posted by Juanmi Taboada

-In my last post “Underwater Alioli ROV” I shared all the information I got from the Internet to build my own Underwater ROV.
-In this post, I will explain how I managed...
+In my last post, “Underwater Alioli ROV“, I shared all the information I got from the Internet to build my Underwater ROV.
+In this post, I will explain how I made the...

 Posted by Juanmi Taboada